Tensa53/IRUPT/README.md

 the data processing phase.

 ### 6. Statistical Analysis
+In order to compare the algorithms output, they are prepared to a csv format, where each column represent the means of all pareto fronts produced.
+This step is automated with the script **meanarr.py** located inside the **stats/** folder.
+To execute this script run this command inside the folder:

+> python meanarr.py

+Once the data are prepared, statistical tests are executed to formally compare the algorithms:
+- **Shapiro-Wilk**: checks if all the columns follow the normal distribution.
+Then other three test are executed to check if there are significant statistical difference between the possible pair of columns combination, which are the pairs to differ and to then quantify this difference.
+Depending on the obtained distribution, two different groups of three tests are executed:
+- **If Shapiro-Wilk finds a normal distribution for all the columns**: then Anova, Tukey, Cohen-d tests are executed;
+- **If Shapiro-Wilk does not find a normal distribution for all the columns**: then Kruskal-Wallis, Dunn, Vargha-Delaney A tests are executed.

+This second step is automated with **stats.r** script.
+To execute this script run this command inside the folder:

+> Rscript stats.r

+All the statistical data are written inside the specific sheet file for the analyzed system and the analyzed metric.

+The entire phase can be automated with **run_stats.sh** script located in the **scripts/** folder.

+### 7. Obtained results
 All the previous phases are applied on two real systems.
 These systems have known performance issues and the goal is to apply test case selection and see if the selected tests can detect the issue and then the fix.
 The systems are analyzed on two states doing a checkout on some precise commits:
 - **Pre-fix** commit: At this commit, the performance issue is still present in the system;
 - **Post-fix** commit: At this commit, the performance has just been fixed;